Blackbird Spyplane

 It starts with actual plinths.
 We’ve been feeling them for a minute, but got fully plinthpilled at the Brancusi show we caught at the Pompidou this summer.
 In many cases, this man’s plinths (pictured above and 1. below) transfixed us even more than his sculptures proper — even as the former made the latter more beautiful to behold.

-This gets at the humble genius of the plinth at its best: It can literally & figuratively elevate all manner of objects, bringing them up to closer eye level and transforming them into a radiant focal point of appreciation and contemplation.
+This gets at the humble genius of the plinth at its best: It can literally & figuratively elevate all manner of objects, bringing them up closer to eye level and transforming them into a radiant focal point of appreciation and contemplation.
 A great plinth is kind of like a three-dimensional spotlight shining from below.
 If a plinth could speak, it would say, Brother — get a load of this.

 What deserves the spotlight atop a plinth?
 We’re not doctrinaire about it.
 You can’t go wrong with a cup filled with wildflowers, a beautiful rock, or a piece of driftwood.
 A pile of books you previously had on the floor.
 A vibey Sony clock-radio.
 Artwork your niece made.
 Artwork you made.
 A mirrored Barragán gazing ball.
 A color drip candle shedding an impasto of tacky rainbow tears down the sides of a d*mn chianti bottle.
 A bowl of fruit, a vase fitted with a maidenhair fern — flora, always flora.
 F**k it — you could arrange several things on a plinth at once, tending to the tableau like it’s one of those amazing potted gardens you see outside ground-floor apartments in Tokyo: a tiny, precise but un-precious showcase for character and LIFE!